scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 This SCION design choice has the following advantages:

 - It provides control and transparency over forwarding paths to endpoints.
 - It simplifies the packet processing at routers.
-Instead of having to perform longest prefix matching on IP addresses which requires expensive hardware and substantial amounts of energy, a router can simply access the next hop from the packet header after having verified the authenticity of the Hop Field's MAC.
+Instead of having to perform longest prefix matching on IP addresses which requires dedicated hardware and substantial amounts of energy, a router can simply access the next hop from the packet header after having verified the authenticity of the Hop Field's MAC.

 ### Inter- and Intra-Domain Forwarding

 As SCION is an inter-domain network architecture, it is not concerned with intra-domain forwarding.
 This corresponds to the general practice today where BGP and IP are used for inter-domain routing and forwarding, respectively, but ASes use an intra-domain protocol of their choice - for example OSPF or IS-IS for routing and IP, MPLS, and various Layer 2 protocols for forwarding.
 In fact, even if ASes use IP forwarding internally today, they typically encapsulate the original IP packet they receive at the edge of their network into another IP packet with the destination address set to the egress border router, to avoid full inter-domain forwarding tables at internal routers.

 SCION emphasizes this separation as it is used exclusively for inter-domain forwarding; re-using the intra-domain network fabric to provide connectivity amongst all SCION infrastructure services, border routers, and endpoints.
 As a consequence, minimal change to the infrastructure is required for ISPs when deploying SCION.
 In practice, in most existing SCION deployments, SCION routers communicate among themselves and with endpoints by enclosing the SCION header inside an UDP/IPv6 or UDP/IPv4 packet.
 The choice of using an UDP/IP as an intra-domain protocol between routers was driven by the need to maximize compatibility with existing networks.
-This does not exclude that a SCION packet may be enclosed directly on top of a L2 protocol, since the choice of intra-domain protocol is AS specific.
+This does not exclude that a SCION packet may be enclosed directly on top of a layer 2 protocol, since the choice of intra-domain protocol is AS specific.

 {{figure-30}} shows the SCION header within the protocol stack, in an AS where the SCION deployment uses UDP/IP as an intra-domain protocol.
 A similar model may be used for inter-domain links, depending on the individual choice of the two interconnected SCION router operators.
 A full example of the life of a SCION packet is later presented in [](#life-of-a-packet).
 A list of currently used upper layer protocols on top of SCION is presented in [](#protnum).